sven-divico/ai-blog/_posts/2024-01-04-First-Steps-in-Using-Artificial-Intelligence.md

 **Deciding What to Predict**

 Cindy's first challenge was to determine what she wanted AI to achieve.
 For her, it was about understanding and reducing customer attrition.
 She asked herself, "What does losing a customer mean for my store?
-Is it when a regular stops visiting, or when a frequent online shopper reduces their orders?"
-Just like American Savers Cooperative (ASC) had to define what attrition meant for them, Cindy needed to pinpoint what customer loss looked like for her candy business.
+Is it when a regular stops visiting, or when a frequent online shopper reduces their orders?".
+Cindy needed to pinpoint what customer loss looked like for her candy business.

 **Getting Historical Data in Order**